Ruben Nicolai: Career

+Early career

 Together with Nathan Vecht he won both the audience award and the jury award at the Cameretten cabaret festival in 2002.

 Between 2004 and 2008, Nicolai formed part of the core team of comedians in the television show De Lama's, together with Ruben van der Meer, Tijl Beckand and Jeroen van Koningsbrugge.
 The show is a Dutch adaptation of the show Whose Line Is It Anyway?.
 In 2006, they won the Gouden Televizier-Ring award for the show.

 Nicolai presented the quiz show Rat van Fortuin for broadcasting association BNN in 2006 and 2007.
 In 2007, he was nominated for the Zilveren Televizier-Ster award but he did not win.
 From 2008 to 2012, Nicolai and Sophie Hilbrand presented the show Ruben vs. Sophie in which they compete against each other in various challenges.
 In 2009, he won the Zilveren Televizier-Ster award for best presenter.

 He was a presenter in several seasons of the show Try Before You Die.
 For the show, Nicolai took part in various activities and challenges, including playing a role in a 2006 episode of the American soap opera As the World Turns.
 He was one of the presenters of the 2009 television show Budget TV.
 The show ended after ten episodes due to disappointing viewing figures.
 In the same year, Nicolai and Karoline Kamosi presented the fourth season of the show 71° Noord in which contestants travel through Norway.

 In 2010, he presented the television show Gehaktdag in which a Dutch celebrity was satirically critiqued by two teams.
 In January 2011, Nicolai switched from AVRO to work for his previous employer BNN.
 In 2011 and 2012, he presented the television quiz show Doe Maar Normaal.
 He also presented the 2011 show Topmanager gezocht, a show similar to The Apprentice.
 Nicolai presented the show De allerslechtste chauffeur van Nederland from 2011 to 2013 in which people with not very good driving skills are tasked with completing driving challenges.
 Both Nicolai and a cameraman were hospitalised after they were hit by a car during the filming of a 2011 episode of the show.
 He presented the 2013 television show Golden Oldies in which an elderly choir sings rock songs.

 Nicolai presented De allerslechtste echtgenoot van Nederland, a 2013 show in which husbands compete against each other.
 A few months later, he competed against Katja Schuurman in various challenges in the television show Ruben vs Katja.
 In 2014, he competed against Geraldine Kemper in the show Ruben vs Geraldine.
 Nicolai and Sophie Hilbrand presented the 2015 edition of De Nationale IQ Test.
-At the end of March 2015, Nicolai left BNNVARA, the broadcasting association which formed in January 2014 as a merger of BNN and VARA.
-He began working for RTL in 2015.